THE

 Invented the first adding and listing machine.

-His machine differed form others of his day by the addition of a device that printed out the numbers entered into the machine and the calculated results
+His machine differed form others of his day by the addition of a device

 The calculator had a full numeric keyboard and was operated by a hand crank.